anne-urai/lab_wiki/DataCollection.md

 - See [here](https://docs.google.com/document/d/1C6Kt_tYg0wLJQ1GE0N0mQVeitvk-i0vjs0vuYjYIJsQ/edit) for a guide to collecting behavioral data, written by Annika Frach and Camilla Enwereuzor.

 ### Storing and loading internal data
 * Data from experiments run in the lab should be stored on the J-drive: WORKGROUPS/FSW/PROJECT-NAME.
-This can be accessed from the lab computers.
+Anne will request access for you at the start of the project.
+The J-drive can be accessed from the lab computers: when you are logged in with your account, you should see the J-drive appear next to other network drives.
-* To access data from your computer, use [Cyberduck](https://cyberduck.io/download/) - instructions [here](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Clusters/ALICE%20Cluster/#HDataTransfer) for using Cyberduck with ALICE.
+* To access data from your owncomputer, download the [Cyberduck](https://cyberduck.io/download/) software (see [here](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Clusters/ALICE%20Cluster/#HDataTransfer) and [here](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Facilities/LIBC%20MRI%20Scanner/#HExportPACStoJ-Drive) for more setup instructions.
-* For use with the J-drive, set up an SSH File Transfer Protocol on Cyberduck with the following details (see [here](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Facilities/LIBC%20MRI%20Scanner/#HExportPACStoJ-Drive)
+* After you have downloaded Cyberduck, start a new connection, and choose sFTP.
+Fill out the following details, and you should now be able to connect to get access to the folder.
   * Server: sftpgw.leidenuniv.nl
   * Username: your Leiden username
   * Password: your Leiden password